I. MEMBERSHIP OF THE MERCER STAFF COUNCIL

 5. An employee may serve as a Council member provided that s/he meets the following criteria:

 a.
-A full-time Mercer University Employee (as defined by the Mercer Employment Handbook) for not less than two years as of June 30th of the year they are elected
+A full-time Mercer University Employee (as defined by the Mercer Employment Handbook) for not less than one year as of June 30th of the year they are elected

 b.
 Does not hold the rank of Faculty;